Spring Garden Revival

 Seasonal Fertilization Calendar & Weather Timing for Bridgewater’s Climate Zone 6b

-Bridgewater’s USDA Zone 6b climate requires careful timing for fertilizer applications:
+Bridgewater’s USDA Zone 6b climate requires careful timing of fertilizer applications:

 • Early Spring (April–May): Light 0.5–0.7 lbs N/1,000 sq ft when grass resumes growth